 Nehemiah 8:7-8 [The scribe] helped the people to understand the Law; and the people stood in their place.
 So they read distinctly from the book, in the Law of God; and they gave the sense, and helped them to understand the reading.

 Now we have a fuller picture of what a scribe was.
 He was a person who spent his life studying the Bible and knowing just as much as he could about what was in it.
 He stood before the people and expounded and explained until they understood.
-We call it a "minister" today.
+We call him a "minister" today.
 That's his job.
 He spends his whole life studying God's words, and he stands before the people on the Sabbath day, and he tries to help people understand what God says in His word.
 So we have a minister.
 This is very easy to understand.

 The next word we have to look at in Matthew 13:52 is the word "instructed."
 "Every scribe instructed concerning the Kingdom of Heaven."
 This is a very interesting Greek word.
 It is the verb form of the noun that means "disciple."
 So it really means, "every scribe discipled concerning the kingdom."
 So now we have the scribe as a student.
 He has been taught, but there is an idea here that he is continuing to be taught.
 Not only is he a teacher, but he is also a learner at the same time.
 (Remember, we're all in this together.)
 The preacher is under judgment too.
 He has to go on learning so that he can go on teaching.
 That's pretty much the answer there to what that is.